Remains of Dublin man found in France nine years after disappearance

 Paul Shine-Dixon (28), originally from Finglas, had been missing since May 3rd, 2009.
 He had been travelling through Europe and was due to meet with someone in Barcelona.
 However, for reasons unknown, he got off the train in Perpignan in south east France and was treated at a medical centre there, due to appearing distressed.

-He was last seen at Rue Ferdinand Buisson area of Perpignan.
+He was last seen at Rue Ferdinand in the Buisson area of Perpignan.
 It has has been reported that his remains have been found buried near a canal in the city.

 A source close to Mr Shine Dixon’s family confirmed his remains were identified in recent weeks.
 They said it came “as a huge surprise” to the family.